Directional Photocurrent Generated by Quantum Interference Control

-To demonstrate the directionality of the photocurrent, we use two pairs of electrodes that are oriented in perpendicular directions, as shown in Fig.~\ref{fig:apparatus}(c).
-We measure the photocurrent simultaneously for both pairs of electrodes while rotating the polarization direction of both beams, i.e., the 1040 and 520 nm beams for 1+2 QuIC or the 1560 and 1040 nm beams for 2+3 QuIC.
+where $\eta_{1+2}$ and $\eta_{2+3}$ are the nonlinear response tensors that encode the interference between the two absorption pathways, $\theta$ is the angle of a wave-vector $\mathbf{k}$ in the sample plane, $\theta_p$ is the angle of the (co-rotated) linear polarization, and $\Delta\phi_{1+2}$, $\Delta\phi_{2+3}$ are the relative phases between the two colors---adjusted to $\pi/2$ in both experiments to maximize current injection.
+The $\eta$ tensors carry the directional information shown as the colored rings in Fig.~\ref{fig:conceptual}, their odd-in-$\mathbf{k}$ angular content produces a net current while the narrower angular spread of $\eta_{2+3}$ yields the directional ``beam'' that is the central result of this work.
 The measured photocurrent is shown in Fig.~\ref{fig:copolarized} as a function of the angle between the polarization direction and one set of electrodes, which we define as the x-direction corresponding to $\bm{k}_x$ in momentum space as shown in Fig.~\ref{fig:conceptual}, while the orthogonal set of electrodes is in the y-direction ($\bm{k}_y$).
 The dashed lines in Figs.~\ref{fig:copolarized}(a) and~\ref{fig:copolarized}(b) show the current collected on electrodes in the x-direction while the dotted line shows the current for the electrodes in the y-direction.
 The color indicates the relative signs of the signals, with red being positive and blue being negative.
 We choose to define the signal to be positive for the polarization oriented along the x-direction.
 Clearly in both cases, the current is maximized when the polarization is oriented along the axis of one of the electrode pairs.
 However, as the polarization direction is rotated, the current drops more rapidly for 2+3 QuIC as compared to 1+2 QuIC, as expected if the carriers have a narrower spread momentum spread in the plane of the sample, i.e., they are forming a beam in a well-defined direction.

 To validate our measurements, we compare them to calculations of the angular dependence of the QuIC currents using the elements of the nonlinear susceptibility for AlGaAs following the derivation by Muniz et al.~\cite{Muniz2019}.
 We take into account the finite width of the electrodes by integrating over the angle that they intercept with respect to the focal spot.
 See the supplementary materials for the details of the calculation~\cite{SupplementalMaterial}.
 The results of the calculation for the y-oriented electrode are shown as a solid line in Figs.~\ref{fig:copolarized}(a) and~\ref{fig:copolarized}(b).
 The theory and experiment are in excellent agreement.
 To emphasize the narrower angular distribution of the current for 2+3 QuIC compared to 1+2 QuIC, we plot the calculated k-space current injection rate, without the integration over the finite electrodes, for both in Fig.~\ref{fig:copolarized}(c), showing that the 2+3 QuIC signal is narrower and clearly goes to zero, confirming that it is not producing carriers at all angles.